ProfessionalCSharp/ProfessionalCSharp2021/Updates.md

 }
 ```

+Page 400, section *Using Scoped Services*

+The text

+*Let's start registering services with the local function `RegisterServices`.*

+Should be:

+*Let's start registering services with the method `UsingScoped`.*

+Thanks to [@ShervanN](https://github.com/ShervanN) for reporting this issue!

 ## Chapter 16, Diagnostics and Metrics

 Page 422, the code snippet in the book misses a variable name.
 The variable `httpClient` should be added: